shreesinghal/TripleTrioGame/README.md

 is the interface that both the GUI view and text-based view use.
 It delegates between the model and view.
 TripleTrioModelListener is for the behaviors needed for a controller that listens and works specifically with the TripleTrio model.
 It allows the model to know specifics to which player is playing, where a card was placed, and that the game state has been updated.
+We ensured that the ai player only calculates the move, and all other functions of the ai player is the same as a human.
+This was achieved through the AbstractGUIController class, which both controllers use.